devagrawal09/powerchat/README.md

 1. Client detects `@agent` in message
 2. Calls `triggerAgent` server function
-3. Server fetches recent context from Neon
+3. Server fetches recent context from Neon (messages, users, agents, documents)
+4. Server provides agent with:
+   - List of other agents in channel (encourages delegation)
+   - List of available documents (for knowledge transfer)
+   - Document management tools (list, create, read)
-4. Mastra calls OpenAI GPT-5
+5. Mastra calls OpenAI GPT-5
-5. Agent reply inserted into Neon
+6. Agent reply inserted into Neon
-6. PowerSync syncs reply to all clients
+7. PowerSync syncs reply to all clients
+8. Agent interactions logged to `logs/agent-{id}-{timestamp}.log`

+### Document Management

+Agents can create, list, and read markdown documents within channels:

+- **Create Document**: Agents use `createDocument` tool to store long-form content
+- **List Documents**: Agents use `listDocuments` to see available documents
+- **Read Document**: Agents use `readDocument` to access document content
+- **Document Mentions**: Users and agents can reference documents with `#DocumentTitle`
+- **Document Viewer**: Click documents in sidebar to view full content (replaces chat view)
+- **Agent Instructions**: Agents are instructed to keep responses concise (2-4 sentences) and use documents for detailed information

+### Agent Delegation

+Agents are encouraged to delegate tasks to specialized agents:

+- Agents receive a list of other agents in the channel as context
+- Instructions guide agents to delegate when another agent's expertise matches the task
+- Delegation syntax: Use `@agentname` only when explicitly delegating (not when describing)
+- Sequential delegation: Agents delegate sequentially when tasks depend on each other

 ### Key Files